k8sautom8/metrics-ml/Docs/ANOMALY_DETECTION.md

 - **How It Works**:
   1. Identifies Kubernetes clusters and groups nodes by cluster membership
+  2. **Temporal-Aware Feature Extraction** (when 3+ months data available):
+     - Compares current values to same-time historical patterns (hour, day-of-week)
+     - Priority: Same hour + same day-of-week > Same hour > Same day-of-week > Weekend/weekday
+     - Reduces false positives from normal weekly/daily patterns
+  3. **Basic Feature Extraction** (fallback):
-  2. Extracts average resource usage for each node over the lookback window (default: 24 hours)
+     - Extracts average resource usage for each node over the lookback window (default: 24 hours)
-  3. Normalizes features using StandardScaler per cluster
+  4. Normalizes features using StandardScaler per cluster
-  4. Trains separate IsolationForest models for each Kubernetes cluster with contamination rate (default: 12%)
+  5. Trains separate IsolationForest models for each Kubernetes cluster with contamination rate (default: 12%)
-  5. Compares nodes only against their own cluster baseline (not global baseline)
+  6. Compares nodes only against their own cluster baseline (not global baseline)
-  6. Flags nodes where host and pod usage patterns are misaligned within their cluster context
+  7. Flags nodes where host and pod usage patterns are misaligned within their cluster context
-  7. Standalone nodes (no Kubernetes workloads) are excluded from anomaly detection
+  8. Standalone nodes (no Kubernetes workloads) are excluded from anomaly detection

 - **What It Detects**:
   - Nodes with high host CPU/memory but low pod usage → **Non-Kubernetes workloads** (backups, cron jobs, daemons)